AGH-Narzedzia-Informatyczne-2022-2023/UnPause/README.md

 # UnPause
 Mobile workout tracker.

-# Purpose of our app
+# The purpose of our app
 Unpause is an app that makes your gym and fitness experience much easier!

+## Target group
+- Young adults between 20-35
+- Teenagers